TeamAbella060420/U8-JavaScript-Callback-Function/README.md

 you can see we have a variable with my name and role.
 We also have a logTeacher function that takes the teacher, and prints out their name and role.
 3. Anonymous Functions - An anonymous function is a function without a name.
+In the case of a callback an anonymous function can be written in place or in line where the name of the function would be.